ChanJianHao/ip/docs/README.md

 **Q**: Where are the tasks stored at after I close the program?

-**A**: They are located in `./data/tasks.txt` of the directory you ran the program in.
+> They are located in `./data/tasks.txt` of the directory you ran the program in.

 **Q**: How do I transfer my saved tasks list to another Computer?

-**A**: Run the application on the other computer and overwrite the empty data file it creates with the file that contains the data of your previous `./data/tasks.txt` folder.
+> Run the application on the other computer and overwrite the empty data file it creates with the file that contains the data of your previous `./data/tasks.txt` folder.

 ## 6. Command Summary